int/int.github.com/_posts/2010-10-28-mtblog-to-jekyll.markdown

 even used the [nanoblogger][nb].
 It's a static blog generator written in pure shell scripts and commands.
 It's kinda slow, though.

-Nowadays, as we're in a post-cgi, web-richer-than-ever era, it seems static generator is a new trend again.
+Nowadays, as we're in a post-cgi-and-ajax-web-richer-than-ever era, it seems static generator is a new trend again.
 Web apps are more mature and flexible these days and it's way easier to hook up and glue 'em altogether.
 A static generator fits well -- It's fast while you can seamlessly integrate different applications.

 Among many, [Jekyll][jekyll] is a modern and great blog-aware static